 UCAS tariff points

-104-120 points including a biological discipline and Chemistry at A2 or equivalent.
-A Pass in the Practical Element of Science A levels must be achieved.
+112 points including Biology and Chemistry grade C. A pass in the practical element of Science A levels must be achieved.

 BTEC National Diploma

 DMM in a suitable science subject, which must include biology and chemistry.

 BTEC Higher National Diploma

 112 points from Higher Level, including Higher Level Chemistry and Biology

 112 points from Higher Level, including Higher Level Chemistry and Biology.

 Pass in Diploma of at least 60% including at least one science subject

 30 points including grade 4 in Higher Level Biology and Chemistry.

 Access to HE